hkolstee/checkoutbot/README.md

 # Setup:

-replacing cdc_ string in Chromedriver to avoid detection using Vim:
+replacing cdc_ string in Chromedriver using Vim to avoid detection:

 vim /path/to/chromedriver
 After running the line above, do the following: